adgellida/winsys/README.md

 Be care
 =============================================

+Be careful!
+These initial versions has a lot of bugs and disabled functionalities.

+If you want to help on this dev, say to me.

+If you need help about compilation and packaging I have basic notions, ask me.

 I'm not a senior programmer, nor junior.
 I program as a hobby.
 So I'm not following professional coding practises.